Los Angeles: Flights: Los Angeles International Airport (LAX)

 The police HQ is the third floor of the Pacific Electric Building, 610 South Main Street at Sixth Street, a frequent filming site, seen in John Woo’s Face/Off and in Forrest Gump.

-Seven filming location: Se7en: Somerset researches in the library: 650 South Spring Street, downtown Los Angeles
+Se7en filming location: Somerset researches in the library: 650 South Spring Street, downtown Los Angeles

 The gloomy library in which ever-diligent Somerset bones up on the Seven Deadly Sins is the old disused Bank of America building at 650 South Spring Street.
 Another well-used location, seen in films as diverse as John Schlesinger’s Marathon Man, Ghost, manic Jim Carrey comedy The Mask, Prizzi’s Honor, St Elmo’s Fire and Spider-Man 2, and it’s also the law firm office where Lily Tomlin jumps into the body of Steve Martin in All Of Me.
-You might also recognise it as the exterior of ‘Belle en Blanc’, the impossibly posh bridal store from Bridesmaids.
+More recently, you might recognise it as the exterior of ‘Belle en Blanc’, the impossibly posh bridal store from Bridesmaids or as the archive which gets blown up in Star Trek Into Darkness.

 A way to the west, in midtown, is the ‘safe house’ in which the widow of the ‘Greed’ victim is ensconced, which was one of the bungalows of the old Ambassador Hotel, 3400 Wilshire Boulevard at Catalina Street.
 The hotel, seen in films from the 1954 A Star Is Born to The Graduate and S.W.A.T., used in latter years only as a movie set, was disgracefully demolished in early 2006.